AB-Spud/game3/README.md

   C : clears all placed boxes
 ```
 #### Description
-Early working build of a work in progress game.
+Early working build of a work in progress game - built using the pygame module.

 It might take a bit to launch using the .exe file.

 <a href="https://www.mediafire.com/file/s8rwpd9tm0tw62l/game3.exe/file">game3.exe download</a>